Robeline, Louisiana

 Robeline is a village in western Natchitoches Parish, Louisiana, United States.
 The population was 183 at the 2000 census.
 It is part of the Natchitoches Micropolitan Statistical Area.

 History

 Robeline was the capital of Texas for 50 years.
 Robeline was owned by the Spanish and a creek formed the border between Spanish Texas and French Louisiana.
-During 1870-1917, a railroad was built through Robeline and Marthaville, Louisiana.
+During 1870–1917, a railroad was built through Robeline and Marthaville, Louisiana.
 The town was rich with resources and money, but the railroad was abandoned in 1960, and Robeline declined.
 It now has a convenience store, dollar store, several churches, and considerable wilderness.

 According to a 2007 report, Robeline was named one of the ten worst speed traps in the state of Louisiana.
 Robeline made 85.73 percent of its revenue, an average of roughly $1,517 per capita population, from fines and forfeitures in the 2005 fiscal year.

 In the 1880s, Robeline had a weekly newspaper, the Robeline Reporter.

+The historic Keegan House, at one time part of the Elzey plantation, is located in Robeline.